Holomorphic curves in Stein domains and the tau-invariant

-\begin{cor} Let $L\subset M$ be a link in a rational homology sphere bounding a rational homology four-ball $W$, and $n=|H_1(M;\Z)|$.
-Suppose that $W$ has a Stein structure $J$, and that $L$ bounds a $J$-holomorphic curve in $W$.
-Then the invariant $\tau_\s(L)$ specified on $M$ by the complex tangencies of $J$ attains the maximum value within the tau-invariants associated to the $\sqrt{n}$ $\Spin^c$-structures of $M$ extending over $W$.
-Furthermore, $2\tau_\s(L)-|T|=-\chi^W_4(L)$. \end{cor}
+\begin{cor} Let $L$ be a link in a three-manifold $M$ bounding a rational homology ball $W$.
+Suppose that $W$ has a Stein structure $J$, and that $L$ bounds a properly embedded pseudo-holomorphic curve in $W$.
+Then one has In addition, if $c^+(\xi)=\Theta^+$ then $\tau_\s(L)$ is the maximal tau-invariant associated to the $\Spin^c$-structures of $M$ extending over $W$, where $\s$ is specified by the complex tangencies of $J$. \end{cor}

-Our corollaries regarding rational homology ball Stein fillings are indeed based on a general inequality that holds for any negative-definite Stein filling.
-In the following statement $d_3(\xi)$ denotes the Hopf invariant of the plane field $\xi$, and $d(M,\s)$ the Heegaard Floer correction term \cite{OSz-contact}.